AndrasKovacs/pny1-assignment/DepTC.md

 A striking property of propositional types is that *any* search and automation is safe to employ.
 In fact, search on propositional types is the defining and most important feature of refinement types, which is a promising area for lightweight program verification; see e. g.
 [Liquid Haskell](http://goto.ucsd.edu/~rjhala/liquid/haskell/blog/about/).

 However, many types are not propositional, and it's very hard to make them so by unique specification.
 For example, take the usual [`Traversable`](https://hackage.haskell.org/package/base-4.8.1.0/docs/Data-Traversable.html) class from Haskell.
-Technically, traversal in any linear order is lawful, but we certainly don't want to mix together forwards and reverse traversals haphazardly in our code (which might be the case with incoherent `Traversable` instances lying around).
+Technically, traversal in any linear order is lawful (see the laws in the precious link), but we certainly don't want to mix together forwards and reverse traversals haphazardly in our code (which might be the case with incoherent `Traversable` instances lying around).
 However, specifying traversal order is difficult and requires complicated setup.

 Some types are propositional, but can't be easily proven so, because the proofs rely on parametricity which is usually inexpressible inside the language.
 For example, `{A : Set} → A → A` and the class `Functor` are propositional.

 "If you rely on a property, why don't you specify it in types?" is a valid retort to proponents of coherence.
 Dependent types let us specify almost all relevant semantic properties.
 But sometimes the cost of specification and proving is too high, and we would rather just write and push out working code as quickly as possible.
 Of course, it's not a binary question of writing proofs or not.
-If we specify more precisely, our code gets more resilient to any kind of bugs, including those that may result from class incoherence.
+If we specify more precisely, our code gets more resilient to any kind of bugs, including those bugs that may result from class incoherence.

 #### 6. Conclusion